Composition Instead of Inheritance

 }

 In the above program, the post struct has fields title, content.
 It also has an embedded anonymous field author.
-This field denotes that post struct is composed of author.
+This field denotes that the post struct is composed of an author.

-Now post struct has access to all the fields and methods of the author struct.
-We have also added details() method to the post struct which prints the title, content, fullName and bio of the author.
+Now post struct has to access all the fields and methods of the author struct.
+We have also added details() method to the post struct, which prints the author’s title, content, fullName and bio.

-Whenever one struct field is embedded in another, Go language gives us the option to access the embedded fields as if they were part of the outer struct.
+Whenever one struct field is embedded in another, Go language allows us to access the embedded fields as if they were part of the outer struct.

 func (p post) details() {